ATFutures/who/README.md

     </p>
     </div>

-Description of existing (or lack of) Cylcing infrastructure
+Description of existing (or lack of) Cycling infrastructure
 ===========================================================

 This section describes the coverage of existing cylcing infrastructure in Accra and Kathmandu, in relation to Bristol (reference)